yegor256/iccq.github.io/pages/src.md

 ## SRC

-This year our Student Research Competition (SRC) is sponsored by [Huawei RRI](https://career.huawei.ru/rri/).
+Currently our Student Research Competition (SRC) is sponsored by [Huawei RRI](https://career.huawei.ru/rri/).
 The SRC provides visibility and exposes up-and-coming researchers to the computer science community.
 On top of that, the competition